5 things to consider to get and stay fit

 4. Ask yourself’ ‘Can I see myself doing this in 5 years?’

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog(don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #getfit #fitlife #fitness #workout #fitnessmotivation #personaltrainer
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #getfit #fitlife #fitness #workout #fitnessmotivation #personaltrainer